Arns Innovations

 The defensible value is in the system configuration, data model, and repeatable airport method.

 For Delta leadership, this proposal is not a consulting memo or a single-device pitch.
-It is the first expression of a protected airport infrastructure method: a way to rank, configure, validate, and commercialize carbon-to-SAF supply architecture across airport assets.
+It is the first expression of a proprietary airport infrastructure method: a way to rank, configure, validate, and commercialize carbon-to-SAF supply architecture across airport assets.

 01